Improving STEM Student Retention Via Partnership

 This goal will be accomplished through the implementation of a comprehensive and integrated series of recruitment and retention initiatives that address key transition points from undergraduate recruitment through preparation for graduate school.

 Tennessee LSAMP is a National Science Foundation (NSF) sponsored program with the mission to significantly increase the number of underrepresented minorities receiving degrees in Science, Technology, Engineering, and Mathematics.

 Our alliance consists of six institutions, with Tennessee State University serving as the lead institution.
 With a student focus in mind, each institution provides services that assist underrepresented minorities with the transition from high school to college, integrate them socially and academically into the university environment, and engage them in research and summer internship opportunities.
-In an effort to meet the needs and expectations of the underrepresented minorities in STEM, TLSAMP provides services such as academic enrichment, financial support, peer and faculty mentoring, research opportunities, and summer bridge programs.
+In an effort to meet the needs and expectations of the underrepresented minorities in STEM, TLSAMP provides services such as:

 As an Alliance, TLSAMP institutions work closely together to plan and implement three alliance-wide activities:

 |Research Conference Poster and Oral Winners|

 Tennessee LSAMP is Building Bridges to Careers and Opportunities in STEM.
 We stand ready to help you make your dreams a reality.

 Funding Provided By